j-a-sunny/Rimjhim/README.md

 ## Support the Project

-If you enjoy using Rimjhim, give us a star
+If you enjoy using Rimjhim, give us a star.

 ---